Astrotope/mr-level-05-fsd-mission-05-phase-02-frontend/ROLLBACK_POINTS.md

 ## 2025-01-08T20:55:01+0000
 # basic working location search with display of nearest three stations and with markers on map - rollback point.
 Commit Hash: 38590040a3433e815e28d0e4987bbfd96695d096

+## 2025-01-08T21:00:14+0000
+# basic working location search with display of nearest three stations and with markers on map, including a marker for the location in LocationContext - rollback point.
+Commit Hash: 92b776386801bf8bcad994540fa44bb3740b4ac1